Teen allegedly kidnapped and assaulted getting off school bus

 Parker told Eyewitness News when the group went into another room to load an alleged gun, he ran as fast as he could.

-A witness, Camecia Carmouche, was driving down Locksley near Wayside when she spotted the teen running with a torn shirt and no shoes.
+A witness, Camecia Carmouche, was driving down Wayside near the Northeast YMCA when she spotted the teen running with a torn shirt and no shoes.

 Carmouche immediately called police.